fenderglass/kolmogorov-lab/_pages/home.md

 The general focus of our research will be computational genomics - algorithms, mathematical models and tools aimed to answer fundamental questions about living systems through the analysis of large-scale genomic data.

-Members of our group have developed many widely-used algorithms for seqeuce assembly and analysis ([Flye](https://github.com/fenderglass/Flye), [metaFlye](https://www.nature.com/articles/s41592-020-00971-x), [Ragout](https://github.com/fenderglass/Ragout)).
-We have extensive experinece in long-read DNA sequencing and recently contributed to completion of the [human genome sequence](https://www.biorxiv.org/content/10.1101/2021.05.26.445798v1) as a part of the [T2T Consortium](https://sites.google.com/ucsc.edu/t2tworkinggroup).
+Members of our group have developed many widely-used algorithms for sequence assembly and analysis ([Flye](https://github.com/fenderglass/Flye), [metaFlye](https://www.nature.com/articles/s41592-020-00971-x), [Ragout](https://github.com/fenderglass/Ragout)).
+We have extensive experience in long-read DNA sequencing and recently contributed to completion of the [human genome sequence](https://www.biorxiv.org/content/10.1101/2021.05.26.445798v1) as a part of the [T2T Consortium](https://sites.google.com/ucsc.edu/t2tworkinggroup).
 In another recent work, we showed that long-read metagenomics can recover